PoPeC: PAoI-Centric Task Offloading with Priority over Unreliable Channels: Simulation

-In the second analysis, we conducted a simulation for the multi-priority case, as illustrated in Fig.\ref{fig:PAoIvsMu}.
-Here, $\Delta$ denotes the degree of priority breakdown, with $\Delta=1$ indicating no priority distinction and $\Delta=6$ indicating six priority classes.
+{Our third segment of analysis focuses on the impact of the priorities division and server collaboration on the overall PAoI performance.
+We conducted a simulation for the multi-priority case, as illustrated in Fig.\ref{fig:PAoIvsMu}.
+Here, $\Delta$ denotes the degree of priority division, with $\Delta=1$ indicating no priority distinction and $\Delta=6$ indicating six priority classes.
 The simulation results show that the average PAoI of the system is mainly determined by the computing power of the server ($\mu$, task execution time), and the priority division level has little influence on it.
-Furthermore, we investigated multi-server collaboration cases and found that multi-server coordination is feasible and can significantly reduce the task execution time without affecting the update frequency.
-Fig.\ref{fig:PAoIvsN} presents the results for both single-server execution and multi-server collaboration cases, showing that multi-server collaboration outperforms the single-server case regardless of the number of users.
-This advantage is more prominent as the number of users increases.
+Furthermore, we investigate the cases of whether servers are collaborating.
+Fig.\ref{fig:PAoIvsN} presents the results for both the server collaboration case and the without-server collaboration case, showing that the PAoI performance of the former outperforms the latter regardless of the number of users.
+Notably, this feature is more prominent as the number of users $N$ increases.
+Besides, the PAoI variance in the server collaboration scenario is notably lower, suggesting its stronger system stability. }